Background Image

 What is the IELTS Examination?

-IELTS is the International English Language Testing System that tests English proficiency skill across the globe.
-Conducting 1.9 million tests in 2012, IELTS is the world’s most widespread high stakes English trial for work, study and migration.
+IELTS is the International English Language Testing System that tests English proficiency skills across the globe.
+Conducting 1.9 million tests in 2012, IELTS is the world’s most widespread high-stakes English test for work, study, and migration.

 IELTS tests are held in over 800 centres with tests up to four times a month.
 IELTS esteems international diversity and is fair to anyone who sits the test, irrespective of nationality.